threefoldfoundation/node-status-bot/README.md

 1. The "ingester", which gathers data from tfchain and populates it into an SQLite database
 2. The bot itself, which depends on the presence of a database created by the ingester

 *Note that the function of the ingester is only needed for the feature of the bot that reports on farmerbot violations.
-However, there's no option to disable this feature and the bot will not run without a compatible database file.
-Running the ingester is not strictly required to use other features of the bot, but starting it once is necessary to create a database file.*
+However, there's no option to disable this feature, so a bot with no ingester will simply never report any violations.*

 #### Ingester